nodemcu/nodemcu-firmware/docs/lua-modules/liquidcrystal.md

 ## liquidcrystal.busy
 Get busy status of the LCD.
 When using GPIO backend without `rw` argument specification function does nothing.

+!!! note
+  At least some HD44780s and/or interfaces have been observed to count polling the busy flag as grounds for incrementing their position in memory.
+This is mysterious, but software should restore the position after observing that the busy flag is clear.

 #### Syntax
 `liquidcrystal.busy(self)`